The Stather's Shipping Heritage

 Young Dick- Probably the most dramatic story of all our ships.
 A tale of exotic locations and bloody conflict within one of the more controversial trades of the late nineteenth century.
-Find out what made this Stather schooner an unforgettable part of Queensland history, in a story yet untold in her homeland, until now.
+Find out what made this Stather schooner an unforgettable part of Queensland history, in a story yet untold in her homeland; until now.

 Sigurfari- The only known ship from our yard still in existence.
-This ketch rigged cutter survived fishing in the cold, unforgiving North Sea and North Atlantic for almost a whole century, not retiring until the 1970s.
+This ketch rigged smack survived fishing in the cold, unforgiving North Sea and North Atlantic for almost a whole century, not retiring until the 1970s.
 Now a museum piece in Iceland.

 Indipup- Not one of Wray's ships of course, but this unassuming little lifeboat, a favourite at our events, has an unexpected past life as a veteran of The Cod Wars in the 1970s.